thindil/steamsky/bin/doc/MODDING.md

   For ammunition it is damage done by that ammunition.
 For working tools it is chance for item to be damaged during work.
 For harpoon guns ammunition it is how long (in combat turns) item will be stuck in enemy ship.
-For melee weapons it is damage done by that weapon.
-For armor pieces it is amount of damage reduced by this armor.
+For melee weapons and armor pieces first value is change for item to be damaged during combat, second value separated by `, ` (comma and space) for melee weapons is damage done by weapon and for armor piece it is amount of damage reduced by this armor.
 - Description: Any length description of item.

 ## Recipes